thematters/developer-resource/SECURITY.md

 If you reside in a country on a United States restricted export control list, or are on a United States state federal criminal wanted list or restricted export control list, you are not eligible to participate in this program.

 We will make the final decision on bug eligibility and value.
-This program may be modified or canceled at any time, and any changes we make to these programs terms do not apply retroactively.
+This program may be modified or canceled at any time, and any changes we make to these program terms, including the reward schedule effective on 2026.05.19, do not apply retroactively.
 Thanks for helping us make Matters more secure!